Ciela-Institute/caustics/docs/source/intro.md

 pip install caustics
 ```

-this will install all the required libraries and then install caustics and you
+this will install all the required libraries and then install `caustics` and you
 are ready to go!
 You can check out the tutorials afterwards to see some of
-caustics' capabilities.
-If you want to help out with building the caustics code
+`caustics`' capabilities.
+If you want to help out with building the `caustics` code
 base check out the developer installation instructions instead.

 ## Minimal Example